2 dead in North Texas plane crash

 GAINESVILLE, Texas (AP) — A flight instructor and her student are dead after the fiery crash of their twin-engine plane at a North Texas airport.

 The Federal Aviation Administration says the Piper PA-34 went down soon after 4 p.m.
-Sunday while preparing to land at the municipal airport in Gainesville, about 75 miles (121 kilometers) northwest of Dallas.
+Sunday while preparing to land at the municipal airport in Gainesville, about 75 miles (121 kilometers) northwest of Dallas near the Oklahoma border.
 It crashed about 440 yards (402 meters) from a runway.

 The Texas Department of Public Safety says Chinese student pilot 22-year-old Yu Qiu was pronounced dead at the scene.
 Twenty-five-year-old instructor Francesca Norris of North Richland Hills later died at a hospital.